lastralab/ABISSMAL/R/vignettes/README.md

 1. An introduction to RStudio that includes downloading the ABISSMAL GitHub repository, an introduction to the ABISSMAL data processing and analysis pipeline, and information about troubleshooting errors and reporting bugs

-2. Learn how to set up a virtual workspace, including cleaning your global environment, running code inside of RMarkdown files, package installation, keyboard shortcuts, creating and specifying a working directory
+2. Learn how to set up a virtual workspace, including cleaning your global environment, running code inside RMarkdown files, package installation, keyboard shortcuts, creating and specifying a working directory

 3. Create simulated datasets of animal movements while learning how to create objects in R, different data types in R, and how to manipulate objects with conditional statements and piping expressions